MicrosoftDocs/azure-stack-docs/azure-managed-lustre/monitor-file-system.md

 | Metric | (**OST Files Used** / **OST Files Total**) > 0.85 | Number of files in the file system has exceeded 85% of total |

 > [!NOTE]
-> The threshold value of 85% is used as an example to give a warning before the file system reaches full capacity.
+> The threshold value of 85% is used as an example to show an alert before the file system reaches full capacity.
 You can adjust the threshold based on your requirements.

 [!INCLUDE [horz-monitor-advisor-recommendations](~/../azure-stack/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-advisor-recommendations.md)]